 Status of Operation/Construction or Implementation Progress

 1. In June 2013, ADB approved the minor change in scope (in lieu of the rehabilitation of 11 existing substations) as requested by GSE for the rehabilitation and improvement works in three substations: (i) rehabilitation of 500 kV Ksani substation, (ii) rehabilitation and expansion of 500/200/10 kV Marneuli substation, and (iii) additional transformer at Menji substation which are among the priorities of GSE's Strategic Development 2012-2020.
-The bids for this turnkey contract is still under evaluation.
+The turnkey contracts were awarded in December 2014.
+Services commenced.
 2. Contract was awarded in July 2014, and contractors started services in Sept 2014.
-3. Consultant recruitment planned for 2015.
+3. Change in implementation arrangements approved the cancellation of this component.
 4. Project management and construction supervision team recruited, and commenced their services in Sept 2014.